Can Dogs Eat Mayonnaise? Why Mayo Isn’t Safe for Dogs

-We all know those pleading puppy dog eyes.
-Sharing a bite of our delicious meal with our furry best friend is a tempting way to show affection.
-But before you reach for the mayonnaise-laden sandwich, it's important to understand how canine digestion works and what foods can cause problems.
-While a tiny lick of mayo probably won't trigger a full-blown health crisis, it's definitely not the healthiest choice for your dog.
+We all know those pleading puppy-dog eyes.
+Sharing a bite of our delicious meal with our furry best friend feels like a sweet way to show love.
+But before you hand over that mayonnaise-laden sandwich, it’s important to understand how canine digestion works—and why some human foods can do more harm than good.

 A Digestive System Built Differently

-Dogs are descended from wolves, and their digestive systems are designed to handle a primarily meat-based diet.
-Unlike humans, who can break down a wider range of nutrients, dogs lack the enzymes necessary to efficiently process certain components found in human food, especially those high in fat and dairy.
+Dogs are descended from wolves, and their digestive systems are geared toward a meat-based diet.
+Unlike humans, who can handle a wide variety of foods, dogs lack certain enzymes needed to process some of the ingredients commonly found in our meals—especially foods that are high in fat and dairy.

-• Fat: Mayonnaise is loaded with fat, often sourced from vegetable oils or eggs.
-While dogs require some fat in their diet for energy absorption and cell function, excessive amounts can overwhelm their digestive system and lead to stomach upset.
+• Fat: Mayo is packed with fat, usually from vegetable oils or eggs.
+Dogs do need some fat for energy and healthy cells, but too much can overwhelm their digestive system and lead to stomach upset.

 The Potential Consequences of a Mayo Mishap

-• Dehydration: Vomiting and diarrhea can lead to dehydration, which can be especially dangerous for young puppies or senior dogs.
+• Dehydration: Vomiting and diarrhea may quickly lead to dehydration, especially in puppies and senior dogs.

 Recognizing the Signs of Trouble